Atlas Ramachandran: Philanthropy

-Both in his adopted home in the Gulf and in India, his community initiatives include welfare, education, film, literature and music.
+Both in his adopted home in the Persian Gulf and in India, his community initiatives include welfare, education, film, literature and music.
 He gave scores of gold medals in the UAE schools.
 He also gave scholarships to deserving students of limited means in Kerala.
 In the same way, customers of Atlas Jewellery were handed over the ornaments selected by them even if they were short of money.
-He patronized many competitions including reciting the Quran held by the Islamic organizations in the Gulf.
+He patronised many competitions including reciting the Quran held by the Islamic organisations in the Persian Gulf region.

-Legal Troubles
+Legal troubles

-In the United Arab Emirates (as in many Arabian Gulf countries), loans are secured with a signed cheque.
-On the due date if a cheque cannot be processed because the account holder has insufficient funds this can be escalated into a criminal matter and debtors jailed to recoup debt.
-This is contrary to most developed countries where these issues only result in civil cases.
+In the United Arab Emirates (as in many Arab countries in the Persian Gulf region), loans are secured with a signed cheque for the entire loan amount.
+Loan providers could present this cheque at any time.
+If a cheque cannot be processed because the account holder has insufficient funds this can be escalated into a criminal matter and debtors jailed to recoup debt.
+This is contrary to most developed countries where there are no security cheques and these types of issues only result in civil cases.
 In the Middle East, many business owners quietly leave the country when they face liquidity issues.
 Ramachandran stayed in the country to resolve his business and legal troubles.
 However, he was detained by the Dubai Police in August 2015.
 He sought to have his charges suspended but did not receive bail and was then imprisoned three months later by the Dubai Court.
 While in prison, his hospitals were sold to repay some loans.
 However, most jewellery shops simply closed and became insolvent.
 After nearly three years, he was released in June 2018.
 There was a major amendment made to UAE Federal Law on 2 January 2022 that decriminalised bounced cheques.

 Death

-Ramachandran died in a hospital in Dubai on 2 October following cardiac arrest.
+Ramachandran died in a hospital in Dubai on 2 October 2022 following a cardiac arrest.
 He was 80.